mongodb/docs/.github/pull_request_template.md

 Please read
 [Style Guide Review Process](https://wiki.corp.mongodb.com/display/DE/Technical+Writer+Style+Guide+Review+Process)

-For contributors (MongoDB internal only), this includes the following actions:
+For contributors, this includes the following actions:

 - Requesting the PR review in #docs-style-guide Slack channel.
 - Waiting for review approvals from all the team reps.
-One of the team reps will merge the PR and notify you of the merge in the Slack channel.
+Once all approvals are received, One of the team reps will merge the PR and notify you of the merge in the Slack channel.

 # Pull Request Description

 JIRA - <https://jira.mongodb.org/browse/DOCSP-NNNNN>
 Staging - <https://docs-mongodbcom-staging.corp.mongodb.com/drivers/docsworker-xlarge/NNNNN/>